 Faculty with Joint Appointments.
 The criteria for granting tenure or promotion to a jointly appointed faculty member shall be those of the primary unit.
 For faculty holding joint appointments, each secondary unit must be given an opportunity to propose outside evaluators and to comment on evaluators proposed by the primary unit.
-Primary and secondary units should work together to obtain a suitable, representative group of evaluators.
-In any event, an evaluation must be solicited from at least one evaluator nominated or approved by each secondary unit.
+Primary and secondary units should work together to obtain a suitable and representative group of evaluators.
+An evaluation must be solicited from at least one evaluator nominated or approved by each secondary unit.

-Any department or program that is the secondary unit for one or more faculty members with joint appointments must have in effect a written statement of procedures by which the views of all faculty eligible to participate in evaluation of the candidate will be solicited and provided for inclusion in the candidate's file.
-This procedure can be as simple as a summary of faculty comments.
-The written statement of procedures may be included in the unit criteria, in faculty by-laws, in another document adopted by or with the approval of the affected faculty, or in a memorandum of understanding (MOU) approved as provided below.
+Any department or program that is the secondary unit for one or more faculty members with joint appointments must have in effect a written statement of procedures, which must be approved by the University Committee on Tenure and Promotion, and by which the views of all faculty eligible to participate in evaluation of the candidate will be solicited and provided for inclusion in the candidate's file.
+In cases in which the secondary unit does not achieve consensus regarding a file, the secondary unit may submit two letters for inclusion in the candidate's file: a majority and a minority report.

-Any department that is the primary unit for one or more faculty members with joint appointments must include in its criteria, or in a memorandum of understanding approved as provided below, processes for (1) involving each secondary department or program in the selection of outside evaluators; (2) making the candidate's file available to eligible faculty of each secondary unit; and (3) obtaining formal input from the eligible faculty of each secondary unit and placing it in the candidate's file at least five working days prior to the unit's vote on the application.
+Any department that is the primary unit for one or more faculty members with joint appointments must include in its criteriaprocesses for (1) involving each secondary department or program in the selection of outside evaluators; (2) making the candidate's file available to eligible faculty of each secondary unit; and (3) obtaining formal input from the eligible faculty of each secondary unit and placing it in the candidate's file at least five working days prior to the unit's vote on the application.
+Faculty who are members of both the primary and secondary unit can only vote in the primary unit.

-The memorandum of understanding (MOU) should include (1) identification of the tenuring unit; (2) teaching load and split of teaching load between the primary and secondary units; (3) formula and criteria for sharing indirect cost return (IDCR) among the units; and (4) service responsibility load and split between the units.
+A memorandum of understanding (MOU) must be in place for all faculty members holding joint appointments.
+The MOU should include (1) identification of the tenuring unit; (2) teaching load and split of teaching load between the primary and secondary units; (3) formula and criteria for sharing indirect cost return (IDCR) among the units; and (4) service responsibility load and split between the units.
 The MOU should include signatures of the jointly appointed faculty member, the unit heads of the primary and secondary units, the deans of the colleges in the units reside, and the provost.
 The teaching load for a joint appointment should not be greater than for a faculty member of the same rank in the primary unit.
 The service load for a joint appointment should be comparable to normal service load of a faculty member of the same rank in the primary unit.
+The MOU should be included in the candidate's file.

-Other Matters to Be Addressed in Unit Criteria.
-Unit criteria and procedures must specify (1) whether candidates for faculty appointments may be recommended for tenure on appointment, (2) whether an abstention vote counts towards the total votes for the candidate in determining the existence of a majority vote, (3) whether time and accomplishments in a faculty position at another educational institution may be considered in evaluating a candidate for tenure or promotion, and (4) whether there is a required minimum time of service at USC for faculty hired from another institution to be considered for tenure or promotion.
+Other Matters to Be Addressed in Unit Criteria and Secondary Unit Procedures.
+The primary unit's criteria and procedures and the secondary unit's procedures must specify whether (1) candidates for faculty appointments may be recommended for tenure on appointment, (2) an abstention vote counts towards the total votes for the candidate in determining the existence of a majority vote, (3) time and accomplishments in a faculty position at another educational institution may be considered in evaluating a candidate for tenure or promotion, and (4) there is a required minimum time of service at USC for faculty hired from another institution to be considered for tenure or promotion.